samuelgr/Xidi/README.md

 This section allows for customization and fine-tuning of various virtual controller behaviors, particularly as they pertain to input and output processing.

 - **MouseSpeedScalingFactorPercent** modifies the speed of the mouse cursor when a Xidi virtual controller element is configured to emulate mouse movement.
 Xidi has a built-in default mouse speed, and changing this setting allows that speed to be scaled up or down.
 The value is expressed as a desired percentage of the default speed.
 For example, `25` means that the mouse speed should be one-quarter of the default, and `400` means that the mouse speed should be four times the default.

+- **UseBuiltInProperties** allows certain built-in axis properties to be enabled or disabled.
+By default Xidi adds a small deadzone and saturation to all virtual controller axes via WinMM and to any analog sticks or triggers that are used to emulate mouse movement.
+This is done to ensure a better user experience where such properties are not normally exposed for customization.
+Setting this to `no` disables these built-in deadzone and saturation properties.

 ## Log